Akshat-Jain2005/VeloraMobilityOptimizer/README.md

 # App available at http://localhost:5173
 ```

-The Vite dev server proxies `/api` requests to `localhost:3001` automatically.
+> The Vite dev server proxies `/api` requests to `localhost:3001` automatically.

 ### Using the CLI

-You can run the solver directly for debugging:
+Run the solver directly for debugging:

 ```bash
 ./solver/build/velora_solver input.json output.json [convergence.csv]